Jessica Green (actress): Life and career

 Jessica Green was born on the island of Tasmania, Australia.
 At the age of 19 her martial arts skills landed her the role of Kiki for 26 episodes of the fantasy teen drama series Lightning Point.
 Having minimal prior training in acting, Green worked for six months with an acting coach during filming of the series.
 In 2014, Green appeared as Amber in the Australian crime drama film Rise, and as Rebecca in the 2016 supernatural horror film Red Billabong.
-In 2018, Green landed a main role as Cleopatra in series 2 of Roman Empire - Julius Caesar: Master of Rome.
+In 2018, Green was cast as Cleopatra in season 2 of Roman Empire - Julius Caesar: Master of Rome.